XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2019/data-distribution-service--using-dds-in-your-iot-applications.md

 # Data Distribution Service: Using DDS in Your IoT Applications
 {% embed url="https://www.youtube.com/watch?v=ypmEC1WyjzA" %}

 XMPro’s integration library includes pre-built connectors for a variety of popular IoT connectivity standards like MQTT, OPC UA and DDS.
-In this video, we’ll demonstrate how you can use...
+In this video, we’ll demonstrate how you can use DDS in IoT applications where you need extreme reliability, scalability and low-latency connectivity.

+We’ll use the XMPro IoT Process Designer and RTI DDS Simulator to show how you can identify exceptions in your DDS data in real-time and then automatically initiate actions.
+To learn more about XMPro, visit xmpro.com

+The Data Distribution Service (DDS™) is a middleware protocol and API standard for data-centric connectivity from the Object Management Group® (OMG®).
+For more details on DDS visit omg.org
 <details>
-<summary>Transcript</summary>XMPro’s integration library includes pre-built connectors for a variety of popular IoT connectivity standards like MQTT, OPC UA and DDS.
-In this video, we’ll demonstrate how you can use...
-good and welcome today we're going to go
+<summary>Transcript</summary>good and welcome today we're going to go

 through a stream that's being configured